 Children are getting outside less then ever before.
 In an article from the Guardian in 2016 in which they published the results of a recent poll that said “a third of children spend less time outside then prison inmates”.
 This is incredibly shocking.
 What is causing this is it the rise in digital technologies or is it parents being more adverse to danger.
 Whatever the reason We hope this article will inspire you to get out in the garden with your kids and have some fun so they can reap all the physical and mental benefits of being outside in nature.

-1. Make Compost: Our personal favorite.
+1. Make Compost: Our personal favourite.
 Get into recycling mode and introduce children to the natural cycle of growth and decay.
 Making compost will clarify the link between plant growth and healthy soil.
 It should encourage them to become recyclers and help reduce waste in landfill sites.

 2. Write a Garden Diary: Get them to keep a record of what they grew.
 How well it went, how the plants changed as they developed.
 They could even record what different edibles tasted like.
 Recording the weather, seasonal changes, what animals and insects they saw is also something that could be added to the diary.
 They can draw and stick material they find into it.